ngspot/ngx-errors/README.md

 ```

 Now the string `'myAwesome'` can be used either in the `showErrorsWhenInput` property of the configuration object or in the `[showWhen]` inputs.

-> In the example above, notice the use of the `ErrorStateMatcher` class.
-This class actually comes from `@angular/material/core`.
-Under the hood, @ngspot/ngx-errors uses the `ErrorStateMatcher` class to implement all available error state matchers allowing @ngspot/ngx-errors to integrate with Angular Material inputs smoothly.
-> Looking at the [documentation](https://material.angular.io/components/input/overview#changing-when-error-messages-are-shown), Angular Material inputs have their own way of setting logic for determining if the input needs to be highlighted red or not.
-If custom behavior is needed, a developer needs to provide appropriate configuration. @ngspot/ngx-errors configures this functionality for the developer under the hood.

 ### Overriding global config